School of Humanities and Sciences

 Linguistics for his sustained role as an intellectual leader of NLP

-BioTom Kealey is the author of The Creative Writing MFA Handbook, as well as Thieves I’ve Known, winner of the Flannery O’Connor Award.
-Tom’s work has appeared in Best American Nonrequired Reading, Glimmer Train, The Rumpus, and many other places.
-Tom has taught creative writing at Stanford University since 2003.
+BioTom Kealey is the author of Thieves I've Known, winner of the Flannery O'Connor Award and an NPR Best Books.
+Tom also authored The Creative Writing MFA Handbook, and his stories have appeared in Best American NonRequired Reading, Glimmer Train, The Rumpus, and many other places.

 BioElizabeth Kessler’s research and teaching focus on twentieth and twenty-first century American visual culture.
 Her diverse interests include: the role of aesthetics, visual culture, and media in modern and contemporary science, especially astronomy; the interchange between technology and ways of seeing and representing; the history of photography; and the representation of fashion in different media.
 Her first book, Picturing the Cosmos: Hubble Space Telescope Images and the Astronomical Sublime, on the aesthetics of deep space images, was published in 2012.
 She’s currently writing on book on extraterrestrial time capsules, as well as developing a new project on fashion photography.